dvbportal/cloudnode-doc/cloudnode-developer-shell.rst

 `Cloudnode Command Line </cloudnode-command-line>`_ and other tools locally on your system.
 All tools are always available when you need them.

+-  :ref:`getting_started`
+-  :ref:`features`

 Developer Shell features:

-- A ephemeral compute engine instance running Ubuntu 14.04 LTS
+- An ephemeral compute engine instance running Ubuntu 14.04 LTS
 - Command-line access to the instance from your web browser using a terminal window
 - About 5 GB persistant disk storage mounted as your $HOME directory
 - Cloudnode Command Line and other tools (node, git, docker, ...) preinstalled and ready to use